Notice of Non-Discrimination & Accessibility

-Cottonwood Creek Behavioral Hospital complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Cottonwood Creek Behavioral Hospital complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, ancestry or religion.
 Cottonwood Creek Behavioral Hospital does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 Cottonwood Creek Behavioral Hospital will take appropriate steps to ensure that persons with disabilities, including persons who are deaf, hard of hearing, or blind, or who have other sensory or manual impairments, have an equal opportunity to participate in our services, activities, programs and other benefits.

 Cottonwood Creek Behavioral Hospital is accessible to and usable by disabled persons, including persons who are deaf, hard of hearing, or blind, or who have other sensory impairments.

 - Free provision of aids and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters